OpenTermsArchive/contrib-versions/Spotify/Terms of Service.md

 Spotify Terms and Conditions of Use

-Effective as of September 9, 2015
+Effective as of July 6, 2017

 1 Introduction
 2 Changes to the Agreements